A feed of everything Purdue Hackers members have shipped.

 repo: rayhanadev/notion-fs npm: https://www.npmjs.com/package/@rayhanadev/notion-fs

-I reconfigured my MacOS setup to use the PaperWM sliding window manager! @Kian @Ray
+I reconfigured my MacOS setup to use the PaperWM sliding window manager! unknown-user unknown-user

 sign dash is LIVE!
 Admins can now manage Wi-Fi networks for all provisioned Signs (soon to include DSAI)